For students affected by hurricane maria in puerto rico and the usvi

 - How can I apply for housing at FAU?

-Please visit the Department of Housing and Residential Life for information regarding the housing application process, housing options, and costs.
+Please visit the Department of Housing and Residential Education for information regarding the housing application process, housing options, and costs.

 - Do you have online programs available?